-These offers are no longer available on our site: Blue Delta SkyMiles® Credit Card from American Express, Delta Reserve Credit Card
+This offer is no longer available on our site: Blue Delta SkyMiles® Credit Card from American Express

 That leaves three other Delta cards from American Express to consider: the Blue Delta SkyMiles® Credit Card from American Express, the Gold Delta SkyMiles® Credit Card from American Express and the Platinum Delta SkyMiles® Credit Card from American Express.